 The undergraduate program "Bachelor of Science in Applied Mechanical Engineering (AME) Program", is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org .

 Program Educational Objectives (PEOs)

-- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+- an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-- An ability to communicate effectively with a range of audiences.
+- an ability to communicate effectively with a range of audiences.

-- an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in a global, economic, environmental, and societal context
+- an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts

 - an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives

 - an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions